What does Kanban board mean?

-A brief story of term creation.
-Japan, 1940s: Taiichi Ohno introduced Kanban boards to Toyota to effectively compete with American automotive manufacturings.
+The term comes from the Japanese “kanban” (看板), which means “signboard”.
+Here is a brief story of term creation.
+Japan, the 1940s: Taiichi Ohno introduced Kanban boards to Toyota to effectively compete with American automotive manufacturings.
 Kanban approach along with Lean management helped Toyota to increase productivity and reduce wastes during production.
 The company still uses Kanban board and even educates children about Kanban and Toyota Production System.

 - To Do

 This layout is simple and covers the three main stages all the processes are to overcome.
 Regardless of its nature, each goal-oriented activity needs them.
 This is why Kanban board is a one-size-fits-all tool.
 Personal stuff can be monitored on a board.
+The approach is equally good for individual users, start-up teams and small business.
 Educators use the method for staff and students.
 Enterprise-level companies tend to choose Kanban to make sure everyone fulfils the job.

 Kanbanchi is a great example of a digital Kanban board.
 All Kanbanchi boards have three classic Kanban lists.